Kaiser-Yang/matrix-calculation-accelerator/doc/en/developer/projectBuild.md

 # How to build the project
-Once you finish your codes on your new branch, you may need to compile the codes to make sure the codes can be compiled.
+Once you finish your code on your new branch, you may need to compile the code to make sure the code can be compiled.
 Let me introduce you how to compile the project:

 1. Make sure you are in the root directory of the repository.
 2. Run